arrow_back

 • Then, it checks whether there was an error reading the file, which might occur if the file is corrupted or was accidentally left out of the upload.

 • It uses io.Copy to copy the gopher image to w, the http.ResponseWriter argument.
-Everything written to w will be sent in the HTTP response.
+Everything written to w is sent in the HTTP response.

 • If there was no error when writing the response, the function returns normally.